WHERE IT HAPPENED

 The car trips to and from Manchester during the late 90's were the best places to talk to my father.
 We unpacked a lot on those journeys.

 In the years that have followed, I have come to see the impact of generational trauma and how it impacted my childhood.
-Both of my parent's families had escaped the famine, the black and tans and the civil war.
+Both of my parents' families had escaped the famine, the black and tans and the civil war.

-The Heart Watches While the Brain Burns is a new piece of theatre that happens in a car, you will be picked up at key points and driven near/past spots where the bombs went off, it will be the kind of chat you can only have in a car.
+WHERE IT HAPPENED is a new piece of theatre that happens in a car, you will be picked up at key points and driven near/past spots where the bombs went off, it will be the kind of chat you can only have in a car.

-The show will happen in London, Glasgow, Birmingham and Manchester
+The show will happen in Manchester